 “By far amongst the coolest and most impactful sessions in my professional development.”

-– Luigi Gentile, Vice President of Sales and Marketing at Christie Innomed
+– Luigi Gentile, Vice President of Sales at BenchSci

 To lead an organization, you have to know the business world like the back of your hand.
-But what happens when one of the largest multinationals – ranked top 10 in the Fortune 500 – helps develop the creative capacity of its leadership as well as their business acumen?
+But what happens when one of the largest multinationals – consistently ranked at the top of the Fortune 500 – helps develop the creative capacity of its leadership as well as their business acumen?
 The results may surprise you.

 THE ISSUE WE FACED